Important note: Please read this information prior to attending the Driving and Mobility Centre.

 - Social distancing will not be possible during the on-road part of the assessment therefore appropriate measures will be taken to minimise any risk to both clients and staff members.

-To reassure you all vehicles will be carefully wiped down prior to any in-car assessments and the same procedure will be carried out once your assessment has been completed.
+All vehicles will be carefully wiped down prior to any in-car assessments and the same procedure will be carried out once your assessment has been completed.
 Disposable seat covers will be used for each client.

 - Following the on-road part of the assessment there will be a very brief feedback opportunity once back at the centre.
 You will receive a report in the post with a summary breakdown of the on-road assessment.